 One post on all your social media platforms per day

-To really hit home why your client needs to work with you on a monthly basis, include the end-goal in your retainer proposal and explain the results you’ll deliver.
+To really drive home your justification for a monthly retainer, include the end-goal in your retainer proposal and explain the results you’ll deliver.
 “By the end of the 12-month contract, our goal is to generate 500 leads every month through your website.”
 This tangibly demonstrates to your clients how they’ll see a return on investment.

 To avoid clients asking for ‘minor’ fixes, updates, or changes through each step of the project, make sure you’re clear about what is included in the retainer and what isn’t.
 If you use slippery words like ‘minor,’ then define what ‘minor’ means – is ‘minor’ something that takes less than three hours?
 Or something that takes less than one day to complete?

-Similarly, if you use the word “bug fixes,’ then outline the difference between a bug fix and a feature.
-For example, in your retainer you could say, “a bug means when the system is designed to perform a function, and it doesn’t work.
+Similarly, if you use the word “bug fixes,'' then outline the difference between a bug fix and a feature.
+For example, in your retainer you could say, “a bug refers to a situation where the system is designed to perform a function, and it doesn’t work.
 A feature is a function that is desired, or even needed but isn’t originally included in the design.”

 Even if you aren’t charging per hour, you’ll still want to record your hours using time-tracking software to monitor your profitability.

-It’s critical to keep your enthusiasm high for the length of the contract; otherwise, your client may feel you aren’t meeting their expectations, they’ll be less likely to continue working with you, and may also be less likely to recommend you to other businesses in their industry.
+It’s critical to keep your enthusiasm high for the length of the contract.
+Otherwise, your client may feel you aren’t meeting their expectations, and they’ll be less likely to continue working with you, or to recommend you to other businesses in their industry.

-If you go above and beyond every month (while still maintaining profitability, of course), work to deliver clients the value you’ve outlined, and show them how much peace of mind you bring, they’ll be more likely to renew their contract at the end of the term.
+If you go above and beyond every month (while still maintaining profitability, of course), work to provide the value you’ve outlined, and show clients how much peace of mind you bring, they’ll be more likely to agree to a monthly retainer and renew their contract at the end of the term.

-Securing even a few monthly retainers can buy you some breathing room for your business.
-Retainers help avoid end-of-month panic as you scramble to land new clients, allow you better schedule projects, and plan for growth.
+Monthly retainers help avoid end-of-month panic as you scramble to land new clients, allow you better schedule projects, and plan for growth.
+Securing even one solid monthly retainer can help you bring in consistent income and buy you some breathing room for your business.
 Plus, working with clients over a longer period builds lasting business relationships, develops trust, and helps you reach your profitability goals.